Skip to content

 +

 Sometimes.
-Sex therapy is typically billed under mental health benefits.
+Sex therapy is typically billed under standard mental health benefits using the same CPT codes as other psychotherapy.
 We're in-network with Lyra; for other insurance, Mentaya helps you use out-of-network benefits.
-We'll confirm coverage on your consult.
+Insurance claims show the procedure code, not 'sex therapy' specifically.

 Ready to talk it through?